This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I don’t know if this is common all over North America, but the security deposit on rentals in Vancouver is only two week’s rent.
 In Australia, it equals six week’s rent.
 That is a lot of money, particularly when you are renting in capital cities.
 So getting my bond back definitely gave my savings an instant boost.

-If this is an option for you, then I say go for it!
-Unfortunately, I wanted to live in Melbourne and not in my hometown a three hour flight away.
+If this is an option for you, then I say go for it.
+Unfortunately, I wanted to live in Melbourne and not in my hometown a three-hour flight away.
 Magnetic Island is pretty, but I like the city life.
-I also lived quite close to Melbourne’s city centre, so my rent wasn’t dirt cheap, but I still saved!
-It also had its own gym, which was another way I saved money.
+I also lived quite close to Melbourne’s city centre, so my rent wasn’t dirt cheap, but I still saved.
+It also had its own gym, which was another way to easily save money.

-My flight to Vancouver was a lot of money, as I bought it only three weeks before I departed!
+My flight to Vancouver was a lot of money, as I only bought the one-way ticket three weeks before I departed.
 That’s how excited I was to come back.
-If you have more time, I recommend buying your flight in advance and saving even more money.
+If you have more time, I recommend buying your flight in advance to save even more money.

 So when you are trying to save money to go overseas, you probably shouldn’t spend money on other travels.
-BUT, it’s an addiction, and I couldn’t go months without flying somewhere.
+However, it’s an addiction and I couldn’t go months without flying somewhere.
 Thanks to some ridiculously cheap airfares, I was able to visit Bali, Brisbane, Sydney and Magnetic Island (three times) while I was saving.
 Just stalk the flight sales to save money.

 I didn’t sell all my possessions